-- 7. This interpretation guideline is divided into the following parts: - Types of employment relationship: discusses the difference between "contracts of service" (which employees have) and "contracts for services" (which independent contractors have). - Employment status and tax law: outlines the significance to taxpayers of their employment status.
-It also explains how the common law on determining employment status can be relevant when determining taxpayers' employment status under the Goods and Services Tax Act 1985 and the Income Tax Act 2007. - Relevance of Employment Relations Act 2000 case law: considers s 6 of the Employment Relations Act 2000.
-Section 6 defines the term "employee" for the purposes of that Act.
-This part concludes that s 6 decisions are relevant when determining employment status for tax purposes to the extent that those decisions concern the common law on the employee/independent contractor distinction. - Common law on determining employment status leading New Zealand authorities: discusses the leading New Zealand authorities on determining employment status Bryson v Three Foot Six Ltd [2005] NZSC 34, [2005] 3 NZLR 721 (SCNZ) and TNT Worldwide Express Ltd v Cunningham [1993] 3 NZLR 681 (CA). - Common law tests: summarises the main tests for deciding employment status the intention of the parties, control, independence, fundamental and integration tests. - Recent decisions: summarises three recent cases so as to illustrate how the courts have applied the common law tests; and lists other decisions on employment status from the Employment Court, Employment Relations Authority and Taxation Review Authority since Bryson.
+- 7. The analysis in this Interpretation Guideline is divided into the following sections: - Types of employment relationship: discusses the difference between "contracts of service" (which employees have) and "contracts for services" (which independent contractors have). - Employment status and tax law: outlines the significance to taxpayers of their employment status.
+It also explains how the common law on determining employment status can be relevant when determining a taxpayer's employment status under the GSTA and the ITA. - Relevance of Employment Relations Act 2000 case law: considers s 6 of the Employment Relations Act 2000.
+Section 6 defines "employee" for that Act.
+This part concludes that, when determining employment status for tax purposes, s 6 decisions are relevant to the extent that those decisions concern the common law on the employee/independent contractor distinction.

+- Determining employment status leading New Zealand authorities: discusses the leading New Zealand authorities on determining employment status Bryson and TNT. - Common law tests of employment status: summarises the main tests for deciding employment status the intention of the parties, control, independence, fundamental and integration tests. - Relevant decisions: summarises three cases that illustrate how the courts have applied the common law tests, and lists other decisions since Bryson on how to determine employment status.